slybit/blueknx2mqtt/README.md

 middle              |   ...
 sub                 |   ...
-dpt                 |   Datapoint type of GA if provided in ETS export, not present otherwise value               |   Translated value of the KNX data (if DPT known through the ETS export), or
+dpt                 |   Datapoint type of GA if provided in ETS export, not present otherwise val                 |   Translated value of the KNX data (if DPT known through the ETS export), or
                     |   raw binary data as hex string (e.g., 0x07A4)
 raw                 |   "true" if value is a raw hex string, not present otherwise